 I normally admire the open heart design.
 This watch, however, would attract a more sophisticated clientele if this treatment were omitted.

 On each end of the case, between the lugs, there is a series of short, scratch-like marks.
 These are positioned where the end of the leather strap butts against the case.
 I expect these mars were made during the manufacturing process.
-While this imperfection is only noticeable upon close inspection, the case of a hundred-dollar watch should be blemish free.
+While this imperfection is only noticeable upon close inspection, the case of a hundred-dollar watch should be blemish-free.

-The PU leather band does not appear as realistic as I would expect but I do appreciate the gold colored buckle which complements the watch’s case.
+The PU leather band does not appear as realistic as I would expect but I do appreciate the gold-colored buckle which complements the watch’s case.

 I tested this watch for a week.
 During this period the day of month function and both subdials worked perfectly.
 Over seven days this replica gained an average of four seconds per day.
 This result brought a broad smile to my face.

 A word of warning.
-Hundred dollar watches are not routinely adjusted for super-watch accuracy before leaving the factory.
+Hundred-dollar watches are not routinely adjusted for super-watch accuracy before leaving the factory.
 I won the lottery in this instance.
 Still… give the Devil his due; this timepiece is the most accurate automatic I have ever owned.

 One day, while entering my house, I accidentally banged this watch sharply against a door jam.
 A shard of glass, so small the blemish is almost imperceptible, was scraped from the surface of the crystal.
 Other than that watch survived undamaged.

 Plastic pushbuttons are utilized to adjust two of this timepiece’s functions.
 I question the use of plastic buttons on any watch sold for more than fifteen dollars.
 The lower button sits loosely in its socket.
-Its action reminds me of when I was a child; probing a tooth that wiggled distressingly, signalling impending lose.
+Its action reminds me of when I was a child; probing a tooth that wiggled distressingly, signaling impending loss.
 While the button remains seated, I realize it eventually will drop from the case, causing all sorts of grief.

 The watchstrap is composed of PU leather.
-While it is of decent quality, life span is limited.
+While it is of decent quality, its life span is limited.
 You would expect a real leather strap to be supplied with a watch in this price range.